Tips on this page cover;

 Because of all the extra work associated with fire doors and how much heavier they are to lift I charge over twice as much as I would for a normal internal door.

 At the time of writing when a loft conversion is installed just like with a townhouse all the internal doors in the house from the hall to habitable rooms need to be upgraded to FD30 fire doors with intumescent strips.
-This is to ensure that the fire can be contained and there is a 30 minute protected means of escape from the loft in the event of a fire (provided the door is shut..).
+It can be expensive hanging doors all through the house but the reason for this is to ensure that the fire can be contained and there is a 30 minute protected means of escape from the loft in the event of a fire (provided the door is shut..).

 Habitable rooms include kitchen, bedrooms, study, dining room etc. not cloakrooms, cupboards or bathrooms, although the airing cupboard may need to be changed depending on the inspector.
 Doors linking a kitchen to a dining room for example don't need to be changed as they are not off the hallway.

-Click here for step by step how to hang a door instructions
+Click here for step by step instructions on how to hang a door